-Cheese ages like fine wine and your favorite pair of jeans: that is to say, it ages well.
-What was once milky, mild, and smooth becomes firm, caramelized, and nutty.
+Cheese ages like fine wine and your favorite pair of jeans: that is to say, it ages well and in all the best ways.
+What was once a milky, mild, and smooth soft cheese becomes firm, caramelized, and nutty.
 A young cheddar and an aged cheddar may as well be two completely different cheeses.

-Without aging, many of our favorite cheeses simply wouldn’t exist!
-Aging is what helps develop unique and interesting flavors that cheesemakers curdn’t get any other way.
+Without aging, many of our favorite cheeses simply wouldn’t exist.
+Aging is what helps develop unique and interesting flavors that cheesemakers couldn't get any other way.

 Have you ever taken a bite out of an aged cheddar and marveled at the delightfully rich, sharp flavor?
-That flavor is just one of the countless, delicious possibilities that cheesemakers can bring about from the aging process.
+That flavor is just one of the countless delicious possibilities that cheesemakers can bring about through the aging process.

 What happens to cheese as it ages?

 In a nutshell, the aging process intensifies the flavor and changes the texture of cheese.
 As cheese ages, it loses moisture while enzymes and microbes continue developing within the cheese.